 It is important to note that the NIHR will only fund activities attributed to Research Costs.
 Therefore, NHS Support and Treatment costs cannot be claimed in your application for funding.
 Further information on NHS Support and Treatment Costs can be found in the Invention for Innovation - Finance Guidance.

-The NIHR covers 100% of the costs for SME and NHS bodies including other providers of NHS services in England.
-Higher Education Institutions (HEIs) should determine the Full Economic Cost (FEC) of their research using the Transparent Approach to Costing (TRAC) methodology - up to 80% ?of FEC will be paid.
+The NIHR covers 100% of the costs for SMEs and NHS bodies including other providers of NHS services in the UK.
+Higher Education Institutions (HEIs) should determine the Full Economic Cost (FEC) of their research using the Transparent Approach to Costing (TRAC) methodology - up to 80% of FEC will be paid.
 There are no set rules on the split between collaborators, however, the contracted organisation will receive funding payments and will be required to distribute the funds to co-applicants/contractors, where applicable, as will have to be set out in the collaboration agreement.

 Section 4.
 Key Dates

-The key dates for i4i Connect are shown below:
+The key dates for i4i Connect are shown on the Invention for Innovation - Competition and webinar dates website.